Chittagong Hill Tracts conflict: Detention

-In 1989, the government of then-president Hossain Mohammad Ershad passed the District Council Act created three tiers of local government councils to devolve powers and responsibilities to the representatives of the native peoples, but the councils were rejected and opposed by the PCJSS.

 Peace accord

 Peace negotiations were initiated after the restoration of democracy in Bangladesh in 1991, but little progress was made with the government of Prime Minister Begum Khaleda Zia, the widow of Ziaur Rahman and her Bangladesh Nationalist Party.
 Fresh rounds of talks began in 1996 with the newly elected prime minister Sheikh Hasina Wajed of the Awami League, the daughter of Sheikh Mujibur Rahman.
 The peace accord was finalised and formally signed on 2 December 1997.

 The agreement recognised the special status of the hill residents.
 Chakma rebels were still in the Chittagong Hill Tracts as of 2002.

-Chakmas also live in India's Tripura State where a Tripuri separatist insurgency lasted between 1990 and 2012.
+Chakmas also live in Tripura, India where a Insurgency in Tripura lasted between 1989 and 2024.